Support for Orphans in China

 Mission Project Specifics

-- Pray with Judith Sutterlin and our partners in China that these orphans will feel the love behind our gifts, and that they will grow into adults who work and serve in that same spirit of love.
+- Please pray with Judith Sutterlin and our partners in China that these orphans will feel the love behind your gifts, and that they will grow into adults who work and serve in that same spirit of love.

-- Donate by check.
-Write China/Amity/Support for Orphans on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.
+- To donate by check, write Support for Orphans in China on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.

 - Share this information with others in your community and in your church family.